Nikon Z9 Camera Review

 Before we get this review started, a preface, if you will.

 My Z9 use began in early December 2021 with a borrowed pre-production unit that I took to Africa for three weeks.
 Upon arriving home, my purchased production version was waiting for me.
-For the last 14 weeks I've been working intensively on both testing this camera, and documenting its every nook and cranny for my Complete Guide
+For the last 14 weeks I've been working intensively on both testing this camera, and documenting its every nook and cranny for my Complete Guide.
+The Complete Guide is about to hit version 3.01 and has grown by several hundred pages over its brief history.
+I’ve also added a second Z9 to my bag, so have both a first-shipment and later shipment camera in my position.

 I was not as gee-whiz, wow-wee positive as many of the pre-production testers were in my first comments about the camera (the Z9 in Africa blog).
 But I was positive.
 With this review, I'll also be going on record as not as gee-whiz, wow-wee positive as most reviewers have been.
 But again, the overall impression is positive.
-However, right up front I'm going to say this: the more I use and understand the Z9, the more I find bits and pieces wanting, and the more things I find that I have to explain that Nikon marketing glossed over or skipped.
+However, right up front I'm going to say this: the more I use and understand the Z9, the more I find bits and pieces wanting, and the more things I found in firmware C1.xx that I had to explain that Nikon marketing glossed over or skipped.
 This is not to say that the Z9 is a bad camera.
 Nope, it's an excellent, perhaps great, camera, and by far the best in the Z System lineup.
 As well as being one of the best interchangeable lens cameras you can buy.
+With the firmware updates Nikon has provided (two significant, many more minor), Nikon has also now addressed a few of the issues that came up in my initial review.

-But I can't help from getting the impression the Z9 development has been a bit rushed, and a lot of small things detract from what could have been the best camera ever.
-(See the list of 43 items at end of this review. ;~)
+I can't help from getting the impression the Z9 development was a bit rushed, and a lot of small things ended up detracting from what could have been the best camera ever.
+(See the list of items at end of this review, though some have now been addressed by firmware update ;~)

 Normally, Nikon's generational digital flagships have been launched on about four-year intervals: